 - These jellyfish in central Wisconsin were not deposited and fossilized over a million years but during a single event quick enough to trap a whole school.
 (This fossil school, therefore, taken as a unit forms a polystrate fossil.)
 Examples are everywhere that falsify the claims of strata deposition over millions of years.

 - A second school of jellyfish, even though they rarely fossilized, exists in another locale with jellyfish fossils in multiple layers, in Australia's Brockman Iron Formation, constraining there too the rate of strata deposition.
 By the way, jellyfish are an example of evolution's big squeeze.
 Like galaxies evolving too quickly, galaxy clusters, and even human feet (which, like Mummy DNA, challenge the Out of Africa paradigm), jellyfish have gotten into the act squeezing evolution's timeline, here by 200 million years when they were found in strata allegedly a half-a-billion years old.
 Other examples, ironically referred to as Medusoid Problematica, are even found in pre-Cambrian strata.

-[This page began as a segment on RSR's classic List of Not So Old Things at rsr.org/list#jellyfish.]
+[This program and page began as a segment on RSR's classic List of Not So Old Things at rsr.org/list#jellyfish.]

 - Countless trilobites buried in astounding three dimensionality around the world are meticulously recovered from limestone, much of which is claimed to have been deposited very slowly.
 (See image, RSR's Radtke polystrate trilobite.)
 Contrariwise, because these specimens were buried rapidly in quickly laid down sediments, they show no evidence of greater erosion on their upper parts as compared to their lower parts.